TopeltA/TopeltA/README.md

 # Hi! 👋 I'm Artur

-> [!NOTE]
+[!NOTE]
-> Looking for collaborators on GitHub!
-If you're excited about working on innovative solutions in UX/UI design and front-end development, let's connect and build something great together.
+Looking to connect with others on a similar journey!
+If you're into UX/UI design, front-end development, or creative digital projects, let’s grow and build something inspiring together.

->
-> I'm a UX/UI designer.
-I help businesses grow their online presence and create impactful solutions that inspire and drive results.
->
-> ⚒️ Currently working on Loc Developers Community project
+I'm a versatile creative with a strong background in design, photography, and project execution.
+Currently, I'm diving deep into UX/UI design and front-end technologies like HTML and CSS to expand my digital skillset.

+⚒️ Currently learning and experimenting with user interface design and web development fundamentals

 ## 😎 Connect with me